 Is there a weight limit?

-For the riding lessons, yes, there is a maximum weight in case of a required urgent assisted dismount.
-We have larger horses that can take adults.
+For the riding lessons, yes – the maximum weight is 65kg.
 For the stable management classes there is no weight limit.

 What about safety of a disabled child on a horse?